Qui-nn-Lab/CS-301-Milestone/README.md

 To replicate or build upon this research, users can begin by accessing the primary datasets utilized in this study:

-NYPD Complaint Data (Historic): Comprehensive crime reports from the city.

 NYPD Shootings (2006–Present): Data focused on gun violence incidents.

 NYCHA Housing Maintenance Code Violations: Records of housing infrastructure neglect.